voteflux/flux-docs/docs/constitutions/aus-vic.rst

 Membership Criteria
 -------------------

-Flux Victoria’s membership criteria are:
+Flux Victoria's membership criteria are:

 -  Maintain a list of at least 500 members who are on the Australian electoral roll, and whose address registered for this purpose is